frozenprocess/Tigera-Presentations/2022-02-21.Van-meetup-Intoduction-to-calico/README.md

 kubectl exec -it deployments/client -n client -- ping -c 4 8.8.8.8
 ```
 Client pod can connect to a remote server.
+Now let's do the same thing by using Calico `GlobalNetworkPolicies`.

 Remove the default-deny policies.
 ```